Sven-Schepp/SaRA/README.md

 ## License
 SaRA is licensed under the terms of the GPL Open Source license and is freely available.<br>
-All projects expanding upon or integrating Reach-RI are subject to the terms of the GPL Open Source license.
+All projects expanding upon or integrating SaRA are subject to the terms of the GPL Open Source license.